-4.5 Implementation Plan
+4.5 Implementation Approach

+Successful implementation of the hazards strategy will require appropriate resourcing, oversight and governance.
+A steering group will provide oversight, support and advice for the strategy implementation and help navigate a pathway through the challenging issues.
 The following diagram illustrates the organisational structure for implementation of the Strategy's actions from section 4.4.
-The phasing and basis of funding for the Strategy is set out in further detail in this section.

-The Plan is based on a five-year timeframe, after which its effectiveness will be reassessed 16 and its continuation will be reviewed.
+The phasing and basis of funding for the Strategy is set out in further detail in this section and additional ideas that were discussed during stakeholder workshops are presented in Table 1.
+The approach is based on a five-year timeframe, after which its effectiveness will be reassessed16 and its continuation will be reviewed.

-Figure 4-1: Implementation Structure
+Figure 2: Implementation Structure